ddhuu/Intern_Test/README.md

 # G-Weather-Forecast App

-Welcome to the G-Weather-Forecast app, your go-to application for real-time and forecasted weather information.
+Welcome to the `G-Weather`, an application for real-time and forecasted weather information.
 Built with precision and user-friendliness in mind, this app ensures you stay updated with the weather conditions of your city or any city around the globe.

 ## Features